SAKryukov/hierarchical-html-entitling/docs/index-src.md

 The heading content is extracted from the `name` attributes and/or `header` elements and added to the DOM.
 In addition to that, these heading elements are auto-numbered.

 Complete implementation if found in a single CSS file, [auto-numbering.css](auto-numbering/auto-numbering.css).
 It defines only the core functionality and does not affect detail of visual rendering of sections and headings.
-To refine those detail, document needs to add its own CSS.
+To refine those details, document needs to add its own CSS.
 Please see this [comprehensive HTML code sample](demo/demo.html) for further detail and ideas.

 ### Automatic TOC Generation